gavindsouza/photos/README.md

 - Photos: A Frappe App that contains the backend logic & Admin views
 - Gallery: A Vue 3 App that contains the tailored gallery UI _[WIP]_

+#### Motivation

+The initial inspiration for this project was to be an `Open Source Alternative to Google Photos`.
+However, I've only been able to make a week's time for this in 2 years.
+If you're seriously looking for an open source alternative to Google Photos, I'd recommend https://photoprism.app/ which is everyting I wanted to build when I thought of doing this back in 2018 ^_^

 #### License